 Without VPLS, the scalability of Ethernet networks is limited to the number of unique identifiers or VLAN IDs used to provide services, and the availability of Ethernet networks is limited by the poor resiliency characteristics of mechanisms such as Spanning Tree Protocol.
 While a number of schemes exist to solve these limitations, such as Q-in-Q stacking and Rapid Spanning Tree, many are proprietary and do not interoperate between vendors.

 VPLS solves both of these issues in addition to providing a number of other advantages.
 A VPLS network can support over a million unique identifiers (MPLS labels).
 In addition, VPLS specifies dynamic signaling of new paths, allowing traffic from a broken path to be quickly switched to a predetermined backup path, or to a backup path calculated on the fly.
 For a service provider, VPLS combines the best of both worlds - the cost effectiveness of Ethernet with the scalability and availability of MPLS.
+Don't forget to check out best routers for Spectrum.

 VPLS and BGP MPLS VPNs - A Synergistic Coexistence